-The Company utilizes derivative financial instruments to manage interest rate risk.
+The Company utilized derivative financial instruments to manage interest rate risk through July 1, 2010.
 The Company does not use derivative financial instruments for trading or speculative purposes, nor does it use leveraged financial instruments.

 On May 2, 2007, the Company entered into a transaction with a financial institution to fix the underlying interest rate on \$73.0 million of its outstanding bank loan for a period of two years beginning June 30, 2007.
 This transaction, commonly known as an interest rate swap, essentially fixed the Company's base borrowing rate at 4.9425 percent as opposed to a floating rate, which reset at selected periods.
-The current base rate on the loan balance in excess of \$73.0 million was 3.75 percent plus LIBOR (subject to a 3.00 percent LIBOR floor).
 On June 30, 2009, the swap expired in accordance with the terms of the agreement.
-The Company recorded a gain of \$1.3 million for year ended December 31, 2009, and a loss of \$0.1 million for the year ended December 31, 2008 for the change in fair value of the interest rate swap.
-The change in the fair value of the swap is included in interest expense in the consolidated statements of operations and comprehensive income.
+The Company recorded a gain of \$1.3 million for the year ended December 31, 2009 for the change in fair value of the interest rate swap.
+The change in the fair value of the swap is included in interest expense in the consolidated statements of operations and comprehensive income (loss).

 The interest rate swap was not designated as a hedging instrument for accounting purposes.
 The fair value of the interest rate swap was the estimated amount the Company would have received to terminate the swap agreement at the reporting date, taking into account current interest rates and the creditworthiness of the Company and the swap counterparty depending on whether the swap was in an asset or liability position, referred to as a credit valuation adjustment.
-The interest rate swap expired on June 30, 2009, thus there was no related fair value measurement as of December 31, 2009.
-The Company's fair value measurement as of December 31, 2008 using significant other observable inputs (Level 2) for the interest rate swap was \$1.3 million, and was included in the condensed consolidated balance sheets in other current liabilities.
+The interest rate swap expired on June 30, 2009, thus there was no related fair value measurement as of December 31, 2010 or December 31, 2009.
 The interest rate swap was a pay-fixed, receive-variable interest rate swap based on a LIBOR swap rate.
 The LIBOR swap rate was observable at commonly quoted intervals for the full term of the swap and, therefore, was considered a Level 2 item.
 Credit risk related to the swap was considered minimal and was managed by requiring high credit standards for the counterparty and periodic settlements of the underlying transactions.

 Effective July 1, 2009, pursuant to terms of the amended credit agreement, the Company entered into an interest rate cap contract, in order to mitigate the interest rate risk.
-The interest rate cap contract is for a notional amount of \$51.0 million with a one-month LIBOR cap of 3.0 percent for a term of one year.
-As this agreement has not been designated as a hedging instrument, changes in the fair value of this agreement will increase or decrease interest expense.
-The Company's fair value measurement as of December 31, 2009 using significant other observable inputs (Level 2) for the interest rate cap was not significant.
-The LIBOR rate is observable at commonly quoted intervals for the full term of the interest rate cap contract and, therefore, is considered a Level 2 item.
-Credit risk related to the contract is considered minimal and will be managed by requiring high credit standards for the counterparty.
+The interest rate cap contract was for a notional amount of \$51.0 million with a one-month LIBOR cap of 3.0 percent for a term of one year and expired on July 1, 2010.
+As this agreement was not designated as a hedging instrument, changes in the fair value of this agreement increased or decreased interest expense.

-The following table reflects the effect of derivative instruments on the Consolidated Statements of Operations and Comprehensive Income (in thousands):
+The following table reflects the effect of derivative instruments on the Consolidated Statements of Operations and Comprehensive Income (Loss) for the year ended December 31, 2010 and 2009 (in thousands):